ajnafa/PSCI-3300-Political-Research-Methods-SP23/content/09-Multiple-Regression-II/README.md

   [10.1177/00491241221099552](https://doi.org/10.1177/00491241221099552)

-- Midterm Exam will open at 8:00 AM on Wednesday, March 22nd and must be submitted via Canvas no later than Sunday March 26th at 11:59 PM.
+- Midterm Exam will open at 8:00 AM on Wednesday, March 22nd and must be submitted via Canvas no later than Monday March 27th at 11:59 PM.

 ### Recommended Readings